Sequential Monte Carlo EM for multivariate probit models: Methodology

-Neatly, the logarithmic approximation and the two step conditional maximization of \cite{art:MengR93} are equivalent when started at the same point, ($\psi^{m}$ or $\psi_{\mathrm{MR}}^{m+1}$ for example).
-Because of the approximation, the values of $\bs{\beta}$ found in this way do not maximize $\hat{Q}$ but can be used as starting points for the next iteration to get closer to the maximum.
-In general with approximations the surety of convergence or even of not decreasing $\hat{Q}$ is lost, but, due to the equivalence above, each iteration does not decrease the likelihood and convergence follows from \cite{art:MengR93}.
-To complete the EM algorithm one can set $\psi^{m+1}= \lim_{n\to\infty} \tilde{\psi}^{m+1,n}$, and numerically stop the iterations when the Euclidean norm $\vert\vert \tilde{\bs{\beta}}^{m+1,n+1} - \tilde{\bs{\beta}}^{m+1,n} \vert\vert$ is small.

-Though we have focused on multivariate normals, cycling through the conditional maximizations of \cite{art:MengR93} until convergence can be applied more generally, turning the generalized EM of their single round procedure into an EM again.
-However, as they mention, it may be computationally advantageous to perform an E step between conditional maximizations when these are more demanding, and then the algorithm remains a generalized one.
+Though the focus of Section~\ref{Mstep} is on multivariate normals, cycling through the conditional maximisations of \cite{art:MengR93} until convergence can be applied more generally, turning the \emph{generalised} EM of their single round procedure into an EM again.
+However, as they mention, it may be computationally advantageous to perform an E step between conditional maximisations when these are more demanding, and in such cases the algorithm remains a generalised one.